PhotonVision/photonvision-docs/source/docs/troubleshooting/unix-commands.rst

 ifconfig
 --------

-Run ``ifconfig`` with your coprocessor connected to a monitor / keyboard in order to see its IP address and other network configuration information.
+Run ``ifconfig`` with your coprocessor connected to a monitor in order to see its IP address and other network configuration information.

 SCP